Arkkodan/DreamVsDream/docs/users/BUILD.md

 ## End of Build instructions

 You are technically done with build instructions.
+In the cache directory of this repo, there are .char files already generated.
+Simply copy the .char files into the data/chars directory.
+However, they may be incompatible with your DvD executable.

-However, if you want to use the Dream vs. Dream binaries in any meaningful way, you still need to make your .char files in order to play DvD.
-Continue to step 4.
+If you want to or need to make your .char files in order to play DvD, continue to step 4.

 * * *